 After a tasty breakfast, start the day with a tour of Melgaço, another beautiful border town overlooking the River Minho.

-Your next stop is not far away at Quinta do Soalheiro, one of the first Portuguese wine-producers to use the Alvarinho grape variety.
-The climate and geography are perfect for it and Soalheiro has placed Alvarinho and Melgaço firmly on the vinho verde map.
+Your next stop is not far away at one of the first Portuguese wine-producers to use the Alvarinho grape variety.
+The climate and geography are perfect for it and this quinta has placed Alvarinho and Melgaço firmly on the vinho verde map.

-At nearby Quinta da Folga, not only will you find outstanding wines of Quinta do Soalheiro but also their pedigree Bisaro pigs, which produce top quality cured pork.
-Naturally, you will have the opportunity to taste their produce with a fabulous tasting lunch which combines fresh organic fruit and vegetables from their gardens with traditional smoked meats and, of course, excellent Alvarinho wines from Soalheiro.
+They also breed pedigree Bisaro pigs, and produce top quality cured pork.
+Naturally, you will have the opportunity to taste such traditional smoked meats and, of course, excellent Alvarinho wines over a memorable lunch.

 After lunch, discover the delights of Ponte de Lima on a guided tour of the historical highlights.